 ISDH Vision: A healthier and safer Indiana

-Trauma and Injury Prevention Division Mission: Develop a state-wide trauma system to protect Hoosier communities
+Trauma and Injury Prevention Division Mission: To develop, implement and provide oversight of a statewide comprehensive trauma care system that:

 Trauma and Injury Prevention Division Vision: Prevent injuries in Indiana